arsbar24/STAT545-hw-Barton-Alistair/hw05/Assignment_5.md

 **Experiment with one or more of write_csv()/read_csv() (and/or TSV friends), saveRDS()/readRDS(),  dput()/dget().
 Create something new, probably by filtering or grouped-summarization of Singer or Gapminder.
 I highly recommend you fiddle with the factor levels, i.e. make them non-alphabetical (see previous section).
 Explore whether this survives the round trip of writing to file then reading back in.**

+Let's do something different and find the countries with the biggest standard deviation of GDP per capita in our dataset.

 ```r
 drasticfctr <- fct_reorder(gapminder$country, gapminder$gdpPercap, sd, .desc = TRUE) %>%